neilslater/games_dice/README.md

 ## Supported Ruby Versions

-GamesDice is tested routinely on MRI Ruby versions 2.7 and higher.
+GamesDice supports MRI Ruby 3.3 and 3.4.

 Older versions of GamesDice (before 0.4.0) support older Rubies, and also offer pure Ruby versions of probability calculations, so can be used with JRuby.